Toddlers - living with toddlers

 toddler; toddlers; tantrum; toilet; training; separation; anxiety; discipline; fear; feelings; clinging; behaviour. ;

 Between one and three years of age children move from being babies who need you to do everything for them, to becoming separate, independent people.
 They want your love and to feel safe and close to you, while also wanting the freedom to do things for themselves.

 It can be challenging for parents as toddlers struggle with their feelings and behaviour.
 It can help to know what’s happening for them so you can support their independence, help them learn and keep them safe.

-Content in this topic has come from the Parent Easy Guide Living with toddlers produced by Parenting SA - A partnership between the Department for Education and Child Development and the Women’s and Children’s Health Network.
+Content in this topic has come from the Parent Easy Guide Living with toddlers produced by Parenting SA - A partnership between the Department for Education and the Women’s and Children’s Health Network.